 What does your character want?
 This is an important question to answer because it determines what your protagonist hopes to achieve by the story’s end.
 If the goal, or outer motivation, is written well, readers will identify fairly quickly what the overall story goal’s going to be and they’ll know what to root for.
 But how do you know what outer motivation to choose?

-Forms This Might Take: Taking on the caregiving role for a parent who is no longer able to care for him/herself.
-This may mean the parent is declining due to dementia or Alzheimer’s, is suffering from a terminal or chronic illness, or is simply unable to get around safely on his or her own…
+Forms This Might Take: Taking on the caregiving role for a parent who is no longer able to care for themselves.
+This may mean the parent is declining due to dementia or Alzheimer’s, is suffering from a terminal or chronic illness, or is simply unable to get around safely on their own…

 How the Character May Prepare for This Goal:

-- Renovating one’s home to accommodate the parent’s needs
+- Renovating their home to accommodate the parent’s needs

 - Moving into a home that is easier for the parent to access